apache/www-site/content/foundation/marks/pmcs.md

   - Apache projects must host official website content on an `apache.org` domain.
-This includes content overseen by the project's PMC (including the top level website, download pages, and wikis), and ensures that the ASF infrastructure team can maintain the services while informing users that the content is official and comes from the ASF and the project's PMC, and not from a third party.
+This includes content overseen by the project's PMC (including the top level website, download pages, and wikis), ensures that the ASF infrastructure team can maintain the services, and informs users that the content is official and comes from the ASF and the project's PMC, and not from a third party.

-  - The homepage for any *ProjectName* must be served from `http[s]://ProjectName.apache.org`, both to ensure consistent branding and to allow for automatically generated links (like [https://projects.apache.org](https://projects.apache.org)).
+  - The homepage for any *ProjectName* must be served from `http[s]://ProjectName.apache.org`, to ensure consistent branding and to allow for automatically generated links (like [https://projects.apache.org](https://projects.apache.org)).
 All primary links to the project as a whole must point directly to the homepage, and not to alternative sites or domains.

-  - Projects are free to use any [infrastructure supported technology][1] to manage and deploy their websites, and are free to use any look and feel in its design.
+  - Projects are free to use any [infrastructure-supported technology][1] to manage and deploy their websites, and are free to use any look and feel in its design.
 In the future, we may ask projects to add a specific style or graphical element